Tuesday, December 25, 2018

 -- Inter Milan won back-to-back European Cup in the early 1960's with a team known as "Grande Inter".
 Manager Helenio Herrera transferred the team into the best team in Europe.
 He also created one of the best defensive club team in history.
 From that team, I selected Sandro Mazzola, Mario Corso, Aristide Guarneri, Angelo Domenghini, Giuliano Sarti, Tarcisio Burgnich, Armando Picchi and Giacinto Facchetti.

 -- Jose Mourinho did not start a single Italian player in the Final of 2010 UEFA Champions League Final.
 Marco Materazzi came into the game at the 92nd minute.
-No one on that team earned a spot.
+No one on that team earned a spot here.

 -- Attilio De Maria and Antonio Angelillo were Argentinian players recruited to play for Italy.
 All "oriundo" players who were capped first by a non-Italian national team are considered to be foreign players.

--- I feel that Francesco Toldo deserved to be one of three since I made the all-time team.
-However, I decided not to change the original three keepers selected on my Inter Milan all-time team who are Italians.
-The three keepers on this team are Walter Zenga, Gianluca Pagliuca and Giuliano Sarti.
-Ivano Bordon also made honourable mention.
+-- I decided not to change the original three keepers selected on my Inter Milan all-time team who are all Italians.
+The three keepers on this team are Walter Zenga, Francesco Toldo and Giuliano Sarti.

--- Nicola Berti belonged to the glorious generations in the late 1980's and 1990's.
+-- For defensive midfielders, I had to take Gabriele Oriali.
+Nicola Berti belonged to the glorious generations in the late 1980's and 1990's.
 He formed a notable midfield partnership with Lothar Matthäus, and was part of a team which won the 1988–89 record breaking Scudetto.
+I could move Aristide Guarneri to the midfield position as the emergency backup.

 -- Mario Bertini, Gianfranco Bedin, Giampiero Marini and Nicole Berti all played in similar position and roles.
 So I took Evaristo Beccalossi as one of two remaining midfield spots.
 He was a playmaker.
 Nicola Berti was chosen ahead of the other midfielders because his name was mentioned more than others on my research.
 He was probably better known because he was a modern player.
 The decision is very close.